UWPCE-PythonCert/Py300/source/debugging.rst

 At each level in the stack, a handler can either:

--  let it bubble through (the default)
+-  let it bubble through (the default if no handler)
--  swallow the exception
+-  swallow the exception (the default for a handler)
 -  catch the exception and raise it again
 -  catch the exception and raise a new one